Sausage and Pepper Puffs

 This post may contain paid links.
 For more information, please see our disclosure policy.

-With the big game coming up soon, I thought about making sausage and pepper hoagies.
+With the Super Bowl coming up soon, I thought about making sausage and pepper hoagies.
 They’re a classic football food.
 But eating a hoagie loaded with sausage, peppers and onions can be difficult…especially when trying to watch the game at the same time.
 So I decided to take the same delicious flavors and turn them into a finger food.
 Say hello to Sausage and Pepper Puffs.
 I apologize in advance if you eat the entire tray of these before they ever make it out of the kitchen.
 (That very well could happen, too.
 Trust me on that one.)

 Sausage and Pepper Puffs are pretty much the same thing as sausage and pepper hoagies.
 Except instead of dropping the sausage, onions and peppers into a soft roll, you just drop them into little puff pastry pockets instead.
 Bake ’em up, and you end up with these little bite-sized pockets of deliciousness!
 I can absolutely promise that these will be a huge hit at your football party.
 We made a test run of these bad boys during the playoffs last weekend, and they didn’t last long at all.

-If you’ve got a hungry crowd of football fans coming over for the Sausage Bowl this year, then these Sausage and Pepper Puffs need to make an appearance!
+If you’ve got a hungry crowd of football fans coming over for the Super Bowl this year, then these Sausage and Pepper Puffs need to make an appearance!
 Not only are they delicious and bite-sized, they can be prepped in advance of the party.
 Just cook up the sausage, peppers and onions and then drop them into the puff pastry cups.
 Then once your friends show up, pop these puffs in the oven to bake.
 Delicious food, exciting football and time spent with good friends…that’s what it’s all about!

 Sausage and Pepper Puffs